You are here

 Dimensions: 92.7 (36 1/2 in.)

 Provenance: Thomas Jefferson; by gift or purchase to an unidentified person; by gift or purchase to the Hon.
-Breckenride Long; by gift to the Thomas Jefferson Foundation in 1955
+Breckenridge Long; by gift to the Thomas Jefferson Foundation in 1955

 Accession Number: 1955-74

-"culling from every condition of our people the natural aristocracy of talents and virtue, and of preparing it by education, at the public expense, for the care of the public concerns."
+culling from every condition of our people the natural aristocracy of talents and virtue, and of preparing it by education, at the public expense, for the care of the public concerns.4

 In his last letter to Cabell, in April 1826, Jefferson wrote:

-- ↑ Benjamin Smith Barton to Thomas Jefferson, June 10, 1806.
-Thomas Jefferson Papers.
-Library of Congress.
-Recipient copy available online.
+- 1. Barton to Jefferson, June 10, 1806, Thomas Jefferson Papers, Library of Congress.
+Recipient's copy available online.
+Transcription available at Founders Online.

-- ↑ DAB, "Joseph Cabell:' Nathaniel F. Cabell, ed., Early History of the University of Virginia As Contained in the Letters of Thomas Jefferson and Joseph C. Cabell (Richmond: J.W.
+- 2. "Joseph Cabell," DAB; Nathaniel F. Cabell, ed., Early History of the University of Virginia as Contained in the Letters of Thomas Jefferson and Joseph C. Cabell (Richmond: J.W.
 Randolph, 1856), xxvii-xxix.

-- ↑ Jefferson to Joseph Cabell, Monticello, January 5, 1815.
-Thomas Jefferson Papers, Library of Congress.
-Polygraph copy available online; Cabell, 37.
+- 3. Jefferson to Cabell, Monticello, January 5, 1815, Thomas Jefferson Papers, Library of Congress.
+Polygraph copy available online.
+Transcription available at Cabell, Early History, 37.